 Brazilian millers may devote more cane to making ethanol at the expense of sugar after the government said it will raise the amount of the biofuel blended into gasoline to 25 percent from the current 20 percent and fuel prices were increased.

-A 20 percent jump in Brazil’s ethanol demand would erase the sugar surplus, Ben Pearcy, chief development officer and managing director of sugar and bioenergy at Bunge Ltd. (BG), said on Nov.
+A 20 percent jump in Brazil’s ethanol demand would erase the sugar surplus, Ben Pearcy, chief development officer and managing director of sugar and bioenergy at Bunge Ltd. (BG:US), said on Nov.
 28 in an interview at a conference in London.
 Brazil’s output may be smaller than forecast if sugar prices drop enough to make ethanol more profitable, Czarnikow’s Cohen said.

 Brazil will raise the amount of ethanol in gasoline in May, Energy Minister Edison Lobao said yesterday.
 Petroleo Brasileiro SA (PETR4), the state-controlled oil company, increased gasoline prices at refineries by 6.6 percent, it said in a statement on Jan.
 29.